 Looking for your Atlanta Building ID?
-Follow this link.
+Look it up here.

 The Commercial Building Energy Efficiency Ordinance was developed over the course of eight months and the Mayor’s Office of Sustainability held over 165 meetings with stakeholders in crafting the policy.
 Atlanta’s City Council unanimously voted to approve the ordinance on April 20th, 2015.